 ATLAS’s learning map models, assessment design, and teacher resources are informed by the center’s research projects and by innovations in psychometrics that support the measurement of map-based learning.
 ATLAS fosters partnerships with diverse organizations that share our focus and commitment.

-This program developed out of a five year grant to form the consortium and develop a new Dynamic Learning Maps Assessment System using our Kite Suite of products that would meet federal assessment requirements.
-From the beginning, ATS has collaborated with DLM to develop the software to create and administer Alternate Assessments for the significant cognitive and disabled students across a collection of nineteen states using learning maps to align content that is designed to individually match the students’ levels in English Languages Arts, Mathematics and Science.
-Educators can apply instructional content followed up with embedded testlets through the year that is then retested in the spring or administer a series of testlets for the end of course or end of year assessment.
-DLM is a full service ongoing and self-funded project using multiple Kite Suite applications, Service Desk team, and entire development staff.
+Dynamic Learning Maps® (DLM®) developed out of a five-year grant to form the consortium and develop a new alternate assessment System using our Kite Suite of products that would meet federal assessment requirements.
+From the beginning, ATS has collaborated with DLM to develop the software to create and administer alternate assessments for the significantly cognitive and disabled students across a collection of twenty states using learning maps to align content that is designed to individually match the students’ levels in English Languages Arts, mathematics, science, and social studies.
+Educators can apply instructional content followed up with embedded testlets through the year that is then retested in the spring, or administer a series of testlets for the or end-of-year assessment.
+DLM is a full-service, ongoing and self-funded project using the Kite Suite applications, service desk team, and entire development staff.

-CETE collaborated with Center of Research on Learning to develop an assessment to measure reading motivation.
-ATS worked together with CETE to support this adaptive survey to be taken in KITE.
-Initial results were captured and continue to be of interest in furthering for educator insights.
+The Achievement & Assessment Institute (AAI) collaborated with Center of Research on Learning to develop ARMM, an assessment to measure adaptive reading motivation.
+ATS worked together with AAI to support this adaptive survey to be completed in Kite Student Portal.
+Initial results were captured and continue to be of interest in furthering educator insights.

 The Center for Assessment and Accountability Research and Design (CAARD) is a center in the Achievement and Assessment Institute that began in 2016.
 CAARD’s primary mission is to improve student assessments in elementary and secondary schools.
 Staff at CAARD conduct research to improve assessment and accountability systems.
 They use their findings to directly assist states in designing effective assessment and accountability systems that provide useful feedback to students, educators, and policymakers for purposes of enhancing the success of every child, teacher, and school.
 CAARD is also home to the Enhanced Learning Maps project, an effort to refine classroom instruction to be more responsive to individual students’ needs.